SaiAshish9/Spring-gRPC-vs-RPC/README.md

 ```
-First thinh which comes to our mind while creating web application is
+First thinh which comes to our mind while creating
-REST.
+web application is REST.

 There's an alternative like GraphQL but it has its own advantages
 and disadvantages.

+Google Remote Procedure Call (gRPC) is roughly 7 times faster than REST when receiving data & roughly 10 times faster than REST when sending data for this specific payload.
+This is mainly due to the tight packing of the Protocol Buffers and the use of HTTP/2 by gRPC

 gRPC is a modern open source high performance Remote Procedure Call
 (RPC) framework that can run in any environment.
 It can efficiently